Rhyno: Personal life

+Gerin was previously married but divorced in 2005, he has one daughter.

 Gerin is close friends with Adam Copeland and Jay Reso, best known by their ring names Edge and Christian.
 Following the SmackDown taping on September 16, 2011, Gerin made a one-night return to WWE as a part of an "Appreciation Night" to celebrate Edge's career.
 He also made an appearance at Edge's induction ceremony into the WWE Hall of Fame Class of 2012.

+Gerin is an avid boater and in 2018 he bought his own marina in Monroe, Michigan called "Big Daddy's Boat Yard."